 3. If you do not show up for your appointment and do not give a 24-hour notice of cancellation, we likely will be unable to reschedule the missed appointment.

 4. Don't let your cat have food or water after 8 PM the night before surgery or the morning of surgery.
 No food or water in the carrier or trap.

-5. Cats must travel to their appointments in secure, hard-sided cat carriers for their safety, yours, and that of those who will have to handle him or her.
+5. Cats must travel to their appointments in individual secure, hard-sided cat carriers for their safety, yours, and that of those who will have to handle him or her.
 Do not attempt to carry a loose cat into the clinic.
 NO soft sided or zippered carriers are accepted.
 Please label your carrier with your name and sex of cat if known, and place a towel in the carrier with your cat.
+One cat per carrier.